mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 When you specify custom patterns using `--ignore-files`, they are applied _in addition to_ the default patterns.

 ::: note
-Order is important: you must specify the web-ext command before specifying the --ignore-files option.
+Order is important!
+You must specify the web-ext command before specifying the `--ignore-files` option.
 :::

 Environment variable: `$WEB_EXT_IGNORE_FILES`